 Children should brush twice daily after breakfast and before bedtime.
 To reduce the swallowing of toothpaste, rub a pea-sized dab of fluoride toothpaste into the toothbrush, and teach your child to spit out as much toothpaste as possible after brushing.
 You should aim for two minutes of brushing both morning and evening.

 Choosing sweet flavored toothpastes may encourage very young children to swallow.
-To limit this temptation, select a toothpaste such as Colgate® Total.
-It minimizes the chances of your child wanting to swallow, while also providing triclosan with additional antibacterial, anti-tartar, and gum health advantages.
+To limit this temptation, what do the best dentists for kids in Marietta recommend?
+Our pediatric dentistry experts suggest selecting a toothpaste such as Colgate® Total.
+It minimizes the chances of your child wanting to swallow, while maximizing your child’s teeth cleaning by providing triclosan with additional antibacterial, anti-tartar, and gum health advantages.

-Once the teeth begin to touch, it is time to begin flossing because food can become trapped between the teeth and lead to the formation of cavities.
-Flossing usually becomes necessary around 3-4 years of age.
+The top dentists for kids in Marietta recommend beginning flossing once the teeth begin to touch, as food can become trapped between the teeth and lead to the formation of cavities.
+Our pediatric dentistry specialists have found that flossing usually becomes necessary around 3-4 years of age.

 Wohler Dentistry is the premier dentist for kids in Marietta, offering child teeth cleaning and pediatric dentistry that is unparalleled.